Processing entangled photons in high dimensions with a programmable light converter: Introduction

+High-dimensional entanglement is attracting increasing attention in quantum information science\cite{friis2019entanglement,erhard2020advances}.
+States entangled in high dimensions can exhibit stronger correlations\cite{vaziri2002experimental,thew2004bell}, increase the information density in quantum communication\cite{ali2007large}, provide superior computational resources\cite{reimer2019high}, and are more resilient to noise and loss\cite{ecker2019overcoming}.
+Taking advantage of such entangled states for both fundamental and applied applications requires efficient methods to generate, manipulate, certify, and distribute high-dimensional entanglement\cite{friis2019entanglement,erhard2020advances}.

-Over the past few years, reconfigurable multiport interferometers were developed for on-chip transformations of single and entangled photons\cite{carolan2015universal,matthews2009manipulation,o2007optical,flamini2018photonic,wang2018multidimensional,taballione2021universal,larocque2021englund}.
-To date, most demonstrations of $N X N$ transformations for $N$ modes relied on a mesh of $\sim N^2$ integrated Mach-Zehnder interferometers and phase shifters.
-The quadratic scaling with the number of interferometers makes the integrated approach sensitive to fabrication errors and interferometric noise.
-Moreover, integrated processors are incompatible with recent breakthroughs in increasing the capacity of classical and quantum channels by encoding high-dimensional bits of information in the transverse modes of photons \cite{van2014ultra,sit2017high,erhard2020advances,piccardo2021roadmap}.
-Recently, a new approach compatible with high-dimensional encoding with transverse modes was proposed and demonstrated, using wavefront shaping and a multi-mode fiber as a reconfigurable multimode processor\cite{leedumrongwatthanakun2020programmable}.
-While being a promising direction for studying linear quantum networks, it has limited applicability for many quantum information processing tasks since it requires careful characterization of the complex transmission matrix of the multimode fiber, which limits the available optical bandwidth and temporal stability\cite{leedumrongwatthanakun2020programmable,matthes2019optical}.
+While the generation of high-dimensional entangled states has been demonstrated over a variety of photonic platforms and degrees of freedom\cite{avenhaus2009experimental,dada2011experimental,bavaresco2018measurements,valencia2020high,kysela2020path}, platforms for scalable and universal processing of entangled photons, which are required for the certification, manipulation and distribution of entanglement, are lacking.
+To date, the leading platform for universal processing of entangled states is photonic integrated circuits, where the input photons encoded in $N$ waveguide modes are transformed via a mesh of $\sim N^2$ integrated Mach-Zehnder interferometers with programmable phase shifters\cite{o2007optical,o2009photonic,matthews2009manipulation,carolan2015universal,flamini2018photonic,wang2018multidimensional,taballione2021universal,larocque2021englund}.
+The quadratic scaling with the number of modes makes the integrated approach sensitive to fabrication errors and interferometric noise.
+Moreover, integrated processors are incompatible with encoding high-dimensional bits of information in the transverse modes of photons, thus precluding fundamental tests and applications of entanglement of structured photons \cite{van2014ultra,mirhosseini2015high,sit2017high,erhard2020advances,piccardo2021roadmap}.
+Recently, a different approach compatible with high-dimensional encoding with transverse modes has been proposed and demonstrated, using wavefront shaping and a multi-mode fiber as a reconfigurable multimode processor\cite{leedumrongwatthanakun2020programmable,goel2022inverse}.
+While being a promising direction for studying linear quantum networks, it requires careful characterization of the complex transmission matrix of the multimode fiber, which limits the available optical bandwidth and temporal stability\cite{leedumrongwatthanakun2020programmable,matthes2019optical}.